Web3-API/dao/spending-proposals/024-kevin-2021-june.md

 In June, I'll be focusing on:

 - Improving our developer documentation
-- Working on the Uniswap V3 Web3API docs and demo
 - Working with LPs to get them started building their Web3APIs
 - General operations work